Categories

 After the stop sign drive under the tower on the right

-Just after the stop sign you’re looking for that tower on your right and the signs that say lanes 61-72.
-Drive in either when directed, or after stopping.
 If you’re a larger over-height vehicle, or have a long trailer you may have been directed elsewhere.
 If you are a normal size vehicle, under 6′ and less than 20′, then drive on under the overhead tower.

-After you drive into the Bowen Island Loading area
+Drive into the Bowen Island Loading area

 When inside, look for lane 69, but if it’s full, go one to the right or left, and keep this pattern up.
 Today, I drove into lane 64 because all other lanes were full.
 The important thing is that you don’t block the back area where cars need to go behind you.